loredanacirstea/articles/articles/GoldenGate_TrustlessBridging_Part1_Basics.md

 # Golden Gate - Trustless-Bridging Ethereum (EVM) Blockchains - Part 1: Basics

-With the emerging proposals for integrating the EVM in Ethereum 2.0 (https://ethresear.ch/t/executable-beacon-chain/8271), this EVM to EVM trustless two directional bridge series comes at the just the right moment.
+With the emerging proposals for integrating the EVM in Ethereum 2.0 (https://ethresear.ch/t/executable-beacon-chain/8271), this EVM to EVM trustless two-directional bridge series comes at just the right moment.
 It can bridge Ethereum 1 to Ethereum 2.
 And the other way around.

 ## A Symmetrical Light Client

 A [Light Client](https://ethereum.org/en/developers/docs/nodes-and-clients/#light-node) is a tool for validating chain data while storing the minimum amount of information.

 The purpose of an on-chain light client is simple: storing the block hashes.
 These are enough to prove that "something" has happened on a chain of interest.
-We can prove transactions, receipts, balances, contract code and even storage slots.
+We can prove transactions, receipts, balances, contract code, and even storage slots.

-We will show in later articles a demonstration of a minimal, yet effective two directional (symmetrical) client and a proposal of decentralized bridge economics.
+We will show in later articles a demonstration of a minimal (yet effective), two-directional (symmetrical) client and a proposal of decentralized bridge economics.

 ## A Symmetrical Prover